drbean/edit/jeffreykuo/Send_thermal_pad.md

 addition of MQ resin; (a) tensile strength, (b) elongation at break and (c) hardness.

-Addition of MQ resin to silicone rubber was replaced with Vi-MQT and Al-MQT resin to investigate its influence on the mechanical properties of silicone rubber and its composite with the *h*-BN particle, as shown in Figure 11.The 10 phr of the silicone resin was chosen.
-It can be seen that replacing MQ resin with Vi-MQT would reduced the tensile strength of silicone rubber, from 1.862 MPa to 1.823, 1.777 and 1.530 MPa for addition of Vi-MQT1, Vi-MQT3 and Vi-MQT5 resin, respectively.
-For addition Al-MQT in silicone rubber/*h*-BN composite, the best value was obtained by addition of Al-MQT3 with 1.711 MPa.
-The existence of hetero-metal bond promoted synergy effect that can be dispersed homogeneously in the oligosiloxane structure. ^41^ Addition of vinyl-silicone resin enhanced the elongation property, from 808% with MQ resin addition to 847, 877 and 987% for addition of Vi-MQT1, Vi-MQT3 and Vi-MQT5 resin, respectively.
-Addition of aluminum-silicone resin improved the elongation property, from 808% with MQ resin addition to 817, 870 and 867% for addition of Al-MQT1, Al-MQT3 and Al-MQT5 resin, respectively.
-In composite system, addition of vinyl-silicone resin gives better improvement on elongation at break property than aluminum-silicone resin.
-Addition of Vi-MQT5 resin could enhanced up to 1063% while addition of Al-MQT3 only showed 793 % elongation, compared with MQ resin addition at 731%.
-The hardness of silicone resin significantly reduced with the addition of Vi-MQT resin, but slightly enhanced with the addition of Al-MQT resin due to the existence of Al-O bond in the structure.
+MQ resin was replaced with Vi-MQT and
+Al-MQT resin as an additive to silicone rubber to investigate their influence on the mechanical properties of silicone rubber and its composites with the *h*-BN particle, as shown in Figure 11.
+A figure of 10 phr of silicone resin was again chosen.
+It can be seen that replacing MQ resin with Vi-MQT reduced the tensile strength of silicone rubber, from 1.862 MPa to 1.823, 1.777 and 1.530 MPa for the three Vi-MQT resins, Vi-MQT1, Vi-MQT3 and Vi-MQT5, respectively.
+In the case of Al-MQT as additive to the silicone rubber/*h*-BN composite, the best value was obtained by Al-MQT3 at 1.711 MPa.
+The existence of a hetero-metal bond promotes a synergy effect that can disperse homogeneously in the oligosiloxane structure. ^41^ The vinyl-silicone resin additive enhanced elongation, from 808% with the MQ resin to 847, 877 and 987% for the three Vi-MQT1, Vi-MQT3 and Vi-MQT5 resins, respectively.
+Addition of the aluminum-silicone resin also improved elongation, from 808% with the MQ resin to 817, 870 and 867% for the three Al-MQT1, Al-MQT3 and Al-MQT5 resins, respectively.
+But in the composite systems, the addition of a vinyl-silicone resin improved elongation at break properties more than the aluminum-silicone resins.
+Addition of the Vi-MQT5 resin enhanced elongation up to 1063% while addition of the Al-MQT3 one only resulted in 793% elongation, not much greater than the MQ resin's 731%.
+The hardness of the silicone rubber was significantly reduced with the addition of Vi-MQT resin, but slightly increased with the addition of Al-MQT resin due to the existence of Al-O bonds in the structure.

 ![G:\\Thesis\\Documents\\Thesis Manuscript\\Picture\\Tensile Silicone
 Resin.JPG](media\image16.jpeg){width="5.125in"